Disabilities and special needs

 Useful resources

-• If you due to health reasons need to lay down/relax during the day you can get access to the resting lounge located in the clock building (urbygningen).
-Please drop by the Student Information Center (SiT) to gain access to the room
+If you due to health reasons need to lay down/relax during the day there is a room provided for this purpose, located in the clock building (Urbygningen).
+Contact the Student Information Center (SIT) to sign in if it is vacant.
+Durability: one hour at a time.

-SiT is located on the first floor of the clock building (urbygningen) and is open Monday-Friday 10:00-15:00.
+SIT is located on the ground floor of the clock building (Urbygningen) and is open Monday-Thursday 10:00-15:00.

 Apply for HC-parking via the application form for special arrangements or contact the disability and special needs office.
 Remember to apply documentation from a doctor or specialist supporting your need for HC-parkering.